RektPunk/colablinter/README.md

 **`colablinter`** is an **IPython magic command extension** designed for Jupyter and Google Colab notebooks.

-It integrates the high-speed linter **`ruff`** to perform code quality checks and formats directly within Jupyter/Colab cells.
+It integrates the high-speed linter **`ruff`** to perform code quality checks and formatting directly within Jupyter/Colab cells.

 It allows developers to lint and format code on a **cell-by-cell** basis or the **entire notebook** with simple commands.